beccasaurus/expectations.dart/README.markdown

     }
     throw new CustomException("None of the functions that we passed this target to returned an object");
   }

+  static List get functionsThatTakeTarget() {
+    // this defaults to just 1 function that always returns an instance
+    // of Expectations, where all of our build-in expectations are defined }
 }

 class ChecksIfStringsAreAwesome {